apache/servicemix4-features/examples/cxf-jaxrs/README.txt

 Running a Client
 ----------------

-You can browse WADL at
+You can browse WSDL at:

 http://localhost:8191/cxf/crm/customerservice?_wadl&_type=xml